syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/keytip.md

 domainurl: ##DomainURL##
 ---

-# Ribbon Keytip
+# Ribbon Keytips

-The Ribbon supports keytips, which enhance user accessibility and efficiency by providing keyboard shortcuts for navigating through the ribbon interface without the need for a mouse.
-The keytip can be enabled by setting the `enableKeyTips` property.
+The Ribbon supports keyboard navigations to interact the ribbon items using the keytips which can be enabled by setting the `enableKeyTips` property.

-The keytips will be displayed when the Alt + Windows/Command key is pressed.
+The keytips will be shown when the `Alt + Windows/Command` keys are pressed.

 ## Ribbon items keytip

-You can add keytip to all the ribbon items by using the `keyTip` property.
+You can add keytips to all the ribbon items by using the `keyTip` property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}